luck-12/A-Membership-Function-Dependent-L-Performance-Based-Output-Interval-Estimation-Method/README.md

 ### Dependencies

-1- Download CORA 2020 and yalmip toolboxs.
+1- Download CORA 2020, MPT and yalmip toolboxs.
-2- Add CORA and MPT folder and subfolders to the Matlab path.
+2- Add CORA, MPT and yalmipfolder and subfolders to the Matlab path.

 ### File Descriptions